 Just like my timing of reading books seems pre-determined, my travels have also started showing a similar pattern.
 We had been planning a trip to Pondicherry since June this year.
 Somehow every time it got postponed.
 Finally, we managed to go this weekend.
 Only last week I wrote a post on ‘What is the optimal size for a city?’.
 The very next weekend I visit Pondicherry and it almost looks like an answer to all my questions.
 Do I see a pre-built pattern there between my thoughts and my travels?

 Weekend in Pondicherry

 Pondy is this nice laid back beach town with a legacy of being a French colony.
 A rare Indian city which is clean with well laid out roads.
 All of whom have a board telling the name of the street or road.
 We stayed at a beach resort, which was very reasonable for the last minute booking.
 In the morning, on the beach there were exactly 3 people on the beach including me, to see the sunrise.
 There are a countable number of places that you can visit.
 Aurobindo Ashram, three churches, and a couple of temples, a museum, a beach road with Gandhi statue.

-There is equally countable number of eating joints where you can go and eat.
+There is an equally countable number of eating joints where you can go and eat.
 These are the places where you actually feel how laid back the residents are.
 The place where we had dinner was a rooftop restaurant with a nice ambiance.
 But there was only one person to take the order, cook and serve you.
 So everything that we ordered took at least 20 minutes.
-The place where we had our breakfast / lunch next day, was amazingly good, with a relaxed air and mouth-watering food, a perfect Sunday morning joint.
+The place where we had our breakfast/lunch next day, was amazingly good, with a relaxed air and mouth-watering food, a perfect Sunday morning joint.